 SIG: AARON SIGMOND is the founding editor of Smoke, Drink and Trump magazines and the former Group Luxury Editor for Doubledown Media, publishers of Trader Monthly, Dealmaker and Private Air.
-Currently he is the Sr. Contributing Lifestyle Editor of Autoweek, and regular contributor to Playboy, Worth and a host of other publications and websites.
-He is the author of the critically lauded coffee table tome, “Playboy: The Book of Cigars,” and the co-author of “Graycliff: 300 Years of Grand Bahamian Luxury”.
-Sigmond is the editor of MechanicsofStyle.com.
+Currently he is the Senior Contributing Lifestyle Editor of Autoweek and a regular contributor to Playboy, Worth and many other publications and Web sites.
+He is the author of the critically lauded coffee-table tome Playboy: The Book of Cigars and the coauthor of Graycliff: 300 Years of Grand Bahamian Luxury.
+Mr. Sigmond is the editor of Mechanics of Style.

-NF: NICK FOULKES is the author of “220 Years of Girard-Perregaux,” as well as “High Society: The History of America’s Upper Class”, “Dunhill by Design: A Very English Story”, “The Carlyle”, “Dressed To Kill: James Bond – The Suited Hero” and “The Bentley Miscellany” to name a few of his twenty books.
-Additionally, Mr. Foulkes is the luxury editor of British GQ and contributing editor to the Financial Times’ How To Spend It magazine and Vanity Fair (UK), as well as a regular columnist for Newsweek International.
+NF: NICK FOULKES is the author of 20 books, including 220 Years of Girard-Perregaux, High Society: The History of America’s Upper Class; Dunhill by Design: A Very English Story; The Carlyle; Dressed To Kill: James Bond, The Suited Hero and The Bentley Miscellany.
+Additionally, Mr. Foulkes is the luxury editor of British GQ, a contributing editor to the Financial Times’s How to Spend It magazine and Vanity Fair (U.K.), as well as a regular columnist for Newsweek International.

-WB: WARREN BOBROW a writer, culinary-festival presenter and judge, and former chef, is the Food and Drink Editor of Wild Table, part of the Princeton, New Jersey–based nonprofit online magazine Wild River Review.
+WB: WARREN BOBROW, a writer, culinary-festival judge and former chef, is the food-and-drink Editor of Wild Table, part of the Princeton, New Jersey–based nonprofit online magazine Wild River Review.
 His work has appeared in Edible Jersey, Chutzpah, Voda, Tasting Table and — writing in praise of the humble tuna melt — Saveur.
-You can find him online atCocktailWhisperer.com.
+You can find him online at CocktailWhisperer.com.

 ADM: ANTHONY DEMARCO has been a jewelry and watch journalist for both consumer and trade publications for nearly 15 years.
 His work appears regularly on Forbes.com and JewelleryNetAsia, as well as in the Financial Times.
-He is the founding editor of the industry blog Jewelry News Network, and he also covers food, fine spirits and travel.
+He is the founding editor of the industry blog Jewelry News Network and also covers food, fine spirits and travel.

-NK: NICK KOLAKOWSKI is a New York City based author/writer whose work has appeared in The Washington Post, McSweeney’s, Washington City Paper, Thrillist, Trader Monthly, and Private Air, among other venues.
-He is also author of the tongue-in-cheek nonfiction book, “How to Become an Intellectual.
+NK: NICK KOLAKOWSKI is a New York City–based writer whose work has appeared in the Washington Post, McSweeney’s, Washington City Paper, Thrillist, Trader Monthly and Private Air, among others.
+He is also the author of the tongue-in-cheek nonfiction work How to Become an Intellectual.

-IW: IAN WILLIAMS is considered on of the world’s leading authorities on rum and tequila.
-He is the author of “Rum: A Social and Sociable History of the Real Spirit of 1776”.
-He also serves as the editor and primary contributor of the definitive RumPundit.com.
-Williams’ work appeared in Cigar Aficionado, Maxim, New York magazine, New York Observer and the Financial Times.
-His forthcoming book is on tequila.
+IW: IAN WILLIAMS is one of the world’s leading authorities on rum and tequila.
+The author of Rum: A Social and Sociable History of the Real Spirit of 1776, he also serves as the editor of RumPundit.com.
+Mr. Williams’s work has appeared in Cigar Aficionado, Maxim, New York, the New York Observer and the Financial Times.
+He is currently at work on a book about tequila.